-Solutions for saving energy and combating climate change
+Solutions for combating climate change and saving energy

-Reducing vehicle weight, cutting energy consumption when paving roads, limiting cooling requirements in buildings: the Arkema group focuses its innovation efforts on products that help win the battle against climate change.
+Reducing vehicle weight, limiting cooling requirements in buildings, manufacture plastics from plant: the Arkema group focuses its innovation efforts on products that help win the battle against climate change.

 Reducing vehicle weight

 The Arkema group is tackling global warming and climate change by developing strong, lightweight materials.
 When used in vehicle construction, for example, such materials reduce overall weight and therefore the fuel consumption of the vehicles.
 That translates to lower CO2 emissions in the transport sector.

 The Group’s main innovations in this area are:

 The Arkema group, laureate of the 2013 Pierre Potier prize